jmfiaschi/chewdata/README.md

     -f, --file <FILE>    Init steps with file configuration in input

 ARGS:
-    <JSON>    Init steps with a json configuration in input
+    <JSON>    Init steps with a json/hjson configuration in input
 ```

 #### Without configuration